credibilitynews/credibility-webpy/README.md

 ### Credibility
-Credibility.app is initiated to contribute a space for people to collect and read stories from different perspectives, create awareness among users to rethink/review the credibility of various public articles and publishers.
+Credibility.cc is initiated to contribute a space for people to collect and read stories from different perspectives.
+It aims to create awareness among users to rethink/review the credibility of various public articles and publishers.

-This is a special project tribute to [@aaronsw](http://www.rememberaaronsw.com) for his contribution, inspiration to the internet and human mankind.
+This is a project specially tribute to [@aaronsw](http://en.wikipedia.org/wiki/Aaron_Swartz) for his contribution, inspiration to the internet and human mankind.

 #### Development Stack
-[web.py](http://webpy.org) - created by [@aaronsw](http://www.rememberaaronsw.com).
-Tribute to [@aaronsw](http://www.rememberaaronsw.com) and also thanks to open source projects behind [sqlalchemy](http://www.sqlalchemy.org/), [hackernews](https://news.ycombinator.com/), [heroku](http://heroku.com), [github](http://github.com/), and many else.
-The site layout is heavily inspired by [hackernews](https://news.ycombinator.com/) as you can see, simple and sleek interface.
+[web.py](http://webpy.org) by [@aaronsw](http://en.wikipedia.org/wiki/Aaron_Swartz).
+Tribute to [@aaronsw](http://en.wikipedia.org/wiki/Aaron_Swartz) and also thanks to open source communities behind [sqlalchemy](http://www.sqlalchemy.org/), [heroku](http://heroku.com), [github](http://github.com/), and many other contributors.
+Site layout is heavily inspired by [hackernews](https://news.ycombinator.com/).

-#### Current release
+#### Changes

+##### v2.alpha
+- 3 columns - allow fact-based news, and two sided
+- Added ranking to hackernews ranking algorithm
+- _(Upcoming: add link easily with news API)_
+- _(Upcoming: categorization of topics)_
+- _(Upcoming: rotten and fresh tomato votings and stats)_

+##### v1
 - Topic walls - list of sorted topics by points.
 - Submit story links in a topic: Two sides - Base/Alternate.
 - Submit comments to the link.
 - Upvote topics, links, comments.

 #### Want to contribute?
-- If you have any idea/feature request, or want to hack together. ping me at [@alvinsj](http://twitter.com/alvinsj)
+- Submit an issue/pull request here, or discuss with me with a [tweet](http://twitter.com/alvinsj)